marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 Now lets talk about training loop.
 In order to make use of multiple gpus, few things has to be done.
 Custom training loop using multiple GPUs in tensorflow 2.0 is nicely described [here](https://www.tensorflow.org/tutorials/distribute/custom_training)

-In order to use multiple GPU-s we have to create MirroredStrategy and then do whole training under its scope.
-Additionally we cannot use normal t.Datasets, becuase we want to "distribute it over multiple models on different GPUs.
+In order to use multiple GPU-s we have to create `MirroredStrategy` and then do whole training under its scope.
+Additionally we cannot use normal `tf.Datasets`, because we want to "distribute it over multiple models on different GPUs.
 To do this we have to do two things:

 1. set desired **BATCH_SIZE** for all models
 2. use `strategy.experimental_distribute_dataset`

-As for first, we have to multiply desired BATCH_SIZE that we want to pass to single model, with number of GPUs we want to use.
+As for first, we have to multiply desired **BATCH_SIZE** that we want to pass to single model, with number of GPUs we want to use.
 We can do this by simple `BATCH_SIZE * GUP_number` multiplication to use fixed number of GPUs, or use `strategy.num_replicas_in_sync` that will give us all available GPUs.

 ```python
     print ('Number of devices: {}'.format(self.strategy.num_replicas_in_sync))